What is Leukopenia?

 According to research, echinacea may have anti-inflammatory and immune-supporting effects.
 In one study, the herb helped patients undergoing chemotherapy and radiation by boosting the immune system.
 It also helped increase white blood cells and bone marrow production (x).
 In an animal study, echinacea restored the subjects’ blood cell counts faster after radiation.
 It also increased white blood cell mobility and activated natural killer cells (x).
 As a dietary supplement, the recommended dosage for echinacea extract powder is 450 mg once or twice a day.

 Experts describe vitamin D as a natural immune modulator (x).
 Medical researchers link low vitamin D levels to several different infections, cancers and autoimmune diseases (x).
 In one study, vitamin D activated antimicrobial compounds in neutrophils, monocytes and natural killer cells (x).
 Researchers also note that it may have a valuable effect on monocyte production and on bone marrow cells (x, x).
 Vitamin D3 supplements are available in softgel and powder form.
-The recommended dosage is between 10 and 46 mg.
+The recommended dosage is 50 mg per day.
 Individual needs may vary, so physicians recommend that users start with the lowest dosage.
 Use an accurate milligram scale because excess amounts of vitamin D may be toxic.
 Consult a doctor before taking this supplement.

 Astragalus is a root extract and a component of traditional Chinese medicine with potential lipid-modifying, cholesterol-lowering and heart-protective properties (x, x, x).
 In a research study, astragalus helped restore white blood cell counts in 82 percent of subjects who developed leukopenia after chemotherapy (x).
 In addition, it may help reduce toxic effects from chemotherapy drugs and immunosuppressants (x).
 Another study shows that it may be able to eliminate radiation toxicity and help boost white blood cell production (x).
 The recommended dosage for astragalus extract powder is 1,300 mg per day with meals.
 Consult a doctor before taking astragalus supplements.